-Peachland has a long history of supporting recreational boating on Lake Okanagan, dating back to the early 1900s when Peachland hosted an annual regatta up until the outbreak of World War I. By the 1950s, Peachland boating enthusiasts were lobbying to have a local breakwater built to offer “safe harbour” for their vessels.
+Peachland has a long history of supporting recreational boating on Okanagan Lake, dating back to the early 1900s when Peachland hosted an annual regatta up until the outbreak of World War I. By the 1950s, Peachland boating enthusiasts were lobbying to have a local breakwater built to offer “safe harbour” for their vessels.
 A makeshift safe harbour and boat launch ramp was built by local boaters in 1954 using a floating boom between piles driven in the area of the current day-moorage area.
 By 1959, the federal government committed to building a breakwall in Peachland.
 One of the conditions was that a local club be formed with at least 50 members that would benefit from the breakwall.
 This prompted the first formation of the Peachland Yacht Club (“PYC”).

 The breakwall was built in late 1959 and early 1960 and was opened in July 1960, along with the adjoining boat launch ramp and the Swim Bay swimming and diving area.
 At that time, the breakwall supported a promenade available to the public.
 PYC members were instrumental in getting the Swim Bay facilities built, convincing and paying the pile driving company that was contracted to build the breakwall to install additional piles for the Swim Bay swimming and diving area.
 Mooring fingers were installed by the local boaters on a volunteer basis and 20 “wet stalls” were created including one that was reserved for search and rescue operations.
 “Dry stalls” (spots on the beachfront where boats could be stored) were also available for rent.